COMET: Neural Cost Model Explanation Framework: COMET: Neural Cost Model Explanation Framework

-\emph{Perturbing elements of $\mathcal{E}_{dep}$}. $\Gamma$ perturbs $\varepsilon\in\mathcal{E}_{dep}$ by deleting the corresponding dependency, $\dependency$. $\dependency$ is deleted by perturbing some operands $\gamma$ corresponding to $\dependency$ to other operands of the same type and size as $\gamma$.
-The type of $\gamma$ would be memory, register, or immediate/constant, while its size could be a power of $2$ between $2^3-2^9$ bits.
+\emph{Perturbing edges of $\mathcal{G}$}. $\Gamma$ perturbs data dependency edges by deleting the corresponding dependency.
+The dependency is deleted by perturbing some operands corresponding to the dependency to other operands of the same type and size.
+The type of an operand could be memory, register, or immediate/constant, while its size could be any power of $2$ between $8-512$ bits.
 Hence, we change the operand registers/memory addresses to other registers/memory addresses to break the data dependencies.
-Overall, $\Gamma$ either perturbs/deletes or retains a data dependency by similar probabilities.
-The exact probabilities of perturbation and retention will be basic block specific and are discussed in Appendix~\ref{app:pertmodeldetails}.
+Overall, $\Gamma$ either perturbs or retains a data dependency by similar probabilities.
+The exact probabilities of perturbation and retention will be basic block specific and are discussed in Appendix~\ref{app:pertmodeldetails}. \textbf{Computing explanations}.
+With the basic block perturbation algorithm, $Prec(\mathcal{F})$ is estimated using KL-divergence-based confidence intervals~\citep{kllucb} and $Cov(\mathcal{F})$ is estimated by its empirical value, for a given set of features $\mathcal{F}\subseteq\Hat{\mathcal{P}}$.
+Similar to the Anchors' construction~\cite{anchors}, \tool{} iteratively builds its explanation feature set using a beam search wherein the maximum (estimated) precision feature sets at each level are iteratively expanded to larger feature sets till the precision threshold of $(1-\delta)$ is exceeded.
+The maximum coverage feature set with precision $>(1-\delta)$ is \tool{}'s explanation for $\costmodel(\basicblock)$.